jlnoeuku98/jlnoeuku98/README.md

 - ⚡ Fun fact: I speak 3 languages and very much intrested in learning a new language.
 - I am open to any feedback on how to make my work look more presentable and getting ideas on the things I need to work on.

 *** Pleasefeel free hun to give me feedbacks on how to improve my work.
+I'mstil working on it

 <!---